cltl-students/Irma_Tuinenga-Words_Made_Easy/README.md

 XXXX = 'trial' or 'test' depending on the folder.

-For more information about how the cleaned files were created see 'datafiles_preprocessing.ipynb' at 'FILES' in this README..
+For more information about how the cleaned files were created see 'datafiles_preprocessing.ipynb' at 'FILES' in this README.

 -----